Regimental Reconnaissance Company: Disposition

-Organizational structure

-The Ranger Reconnaissance Company has been known to have a very small number of troops, organized into recon teams.
-As follows:

-Each team is headed usually by a Master Sergeant, known as the TL.
-It is usually staffed by 11Bs, 13Fs, 68Ws, and 25 series.
-There are six teams within the company.
-All six maintain a general number of men of around six men.
-The company itself is directed by the headquarters section.
-A Major and Sergeant Major command the Reconnaissance company.
-It has an Operations Team, Selection & Training Team, and other support staff.

 Selection and training

 All candidates must complete selection process including navigation from point to point in mountainous terrain.
-Candidates will walk 12–20 miles per day carrying up to 75 lbs in their ruck.
-On the last day of stress week candidates will walk a total of 40 miles (the long walk).
+Candidates will walk 12–20 miles per day carrying up to 75 lbs in their rucksack.
+On the last day of stress week, candidates will walk a total of 40 miles (the long walk).
 Each selection class will start with as few as five and as many as 20 candidates.
 Each soldier who wants to attend selection must undergo psychological screening and mental aptitude testing along with passing various physical events including the Army PT test.
-Of the 15–20 candidates who attend selection usually 5–7 will finish and usually only 50% of the ones who finish will actually be selected and have the opportunity to attend the 29-week-long Reconnaissance Training Course, including free-fall training, computers, advanced communications, digital photography, photo editing, reconnaissance reporting formats, fieldcraft and stalks, infiltration and exfiltration methods, close-air support, CQB-techniques, unarmed hand-to-hand combat, advanced driving techniques, marksmanship, demolitions, tactical man-tracking and advanced medical techniques.
+Of the 15–20 candidates who attend selection usually 5–7 will finish and usually only 50% of the ones who finish will actually be selected and have the opportunity to attend the 29-week-long Reconnaissance Training Course, including free-fall training, computers, advanced communications, digital photography, photo editing, reconnaissance reporting formats, fieldcraft and stalks, infiltration and exfiltration methods, close-air support, CQB and hand-to-hand combat techniques (both armed and unarmed), advanced driving techniques, marksmanship, demolitions, tactical tracking and advanced medical techniques.